harvard-edtech/edtech-guide/ComprehensiveGuide.md

 <Rule tall>
   TTM API routes must start with `/api/ttm`, admin API routes must start with `/api/admin`
 </Rule>

+Why do we do this? `dce-reactkit` automatically applies security and authorization rules to endpoints based on the prefix in the path.

 For the endpoint method, follow these rules: